TwoEyedHuman/CLIforReddit/README.md

 # CLIforReddit
-Used to view Reddot from CLI.
+Used to view Reddit from command line.